Most of the types you define in a GraphQL schema are object types. An object type contains a collection of fields, each of which has its own type.

 A GraphQL Schema defines the capabilities of a GraphQL server.
 It exposes all available types and directives on the server, as well as the entry points for query, mutation, and subscription operations.

-The fundamental unit of any GraphQL Schema is the type.
-There are many kinds of types in GraphQL as represented by the `__TypeKind` enum.
 Depending on the kind of a type, certain fields describe information about that type.
 Scalar types provide no information beyond a name, description and optional `specifiedByURL`, while Enum types provide their values.
 Object and Interface types provide the fields they describe.
 Abstract types, Union and Interface, provide the Object types possible at runtime.
 List and NonNull types compose other types.